mcadamm4/Delock/docs/blog/blog.md

 I am continuing work on the smart contracts today, using the Truffle test framework and testRPC as a mock network for deploying and testing the contracts locally.
 At the moment I have the Listings.sol contract well underway.
 It will handle the creation and management of all listings in the app.

+---

+## `Wednesday April 25th`

+I have refactored the layout and naming of the contracts and am working on adding functionality.
+A problem I think I will encounter soon is the interaction of the different contracts with each-other when deployed.
+This will take a good bit of thought and time to make sure they are all being updated properly all while trying to use as few resources as possible as each call to a function will cost Gas (cost of execution).

+I have some basic functionality in the contracts so what I plan to do now is deploy them and see if I can call them from the mobile device.
+If this work properly then I can get back to building out the functionality of the contracts.

+In order to deploy the contracts from my laptop, I have started a go-ethereum node through which I can interact with the Ethereum blockchain and deploy the contracts.

+---

 [images](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images)
 in my blog.